MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Actions.md

 #### Continue Loop

-Continue current loop without processing rest of the statements within the loop.
+Continues the current loop or action sequence without processing the rest of the statements.

 ```C#
 var rootDialog = new AdaptiveDialog(nameof(AdaptiveDialog))